infinum/rails-handbook/File Upload.md

-There are a few file upload gems out there but out of all of them we use [Shrine](https://github.com/janko-m/shrine) because of it's flexibility and easy-to-extend nature.
+There are several file upload gems out there.
+We use [Shrine](https://github.com/janko-m/shrine) because of its flexibility and easy-to-extend nature.

 Table of contents: